-We will keep you fully informed of the project's progress as it develops.
+We will continue to keep you informed as the project progresses.
 It's a very exciting project and we're looking forward to making it a reality, together with you.

 Throughout the procurement arrangements, the probity advisor provided sign-off at the various milestones and confirmed the authenticity of the arrangements and that the probity considerations have been addressed.